 Graduate and undergraduate students can apply; some stipends are restricted to US citizens.
 Non-U.S. citizens must supply documentation of permission to work in the U.S. Undergraduates must have completed two years of college (i.e. juniors and seniors only).
-Recent graduates cannot be out of school for more than six months prior to the start of OHIP (i.e. students are not eligible if they graduated prior to December 2022.
+Recent graduates cannot be out of school for more than six months prior to the start of OHIP.
+For example, students are not eligible for summer 2023 if they graduated prior to December 2022.
 In addition, we cannot offer positions to students who have doctorate degrees including those who have doctorate degrees and are now pursuing a graduate degree (i.e. MD or MBBS pursuing an MPH).
 See the Eligibility section of the FAQ Page for more details.

 OHIP seeks students with experience or interest in working with unions or social justice organizations, are organized and self-starting, have good team skills and ideally speak a second language.
 Interns will need to be able to work independently and as a team member, and be comfortable interacting with workers of varied backgrounds and experiences.

 Check-in meetings with the intern’s assigned Site Coordinator (academic mentor) will occur over the summer as well as periodic check-ins with other interns.
 Site Coordinators provide guidance to the interns and work with their assigned union/worker organization to ensure that each team receives support.

-Each team develops something useful to “give back” to the worker and their assigned union/worker organization to improve the work environment.
+Each team develops something useful to “give back” to the worker and their host union/worker organization to improve the work environment.

-The “give back” product can be an educational resource (e.g. fact sheet, laminated wallet cards, posters, audio CDs, training materials), a training session to groups of workers, or a presentation or detailed report on the team’s findings and their recommendations to their union/worker organization.
+The “give back” product can be an educational resource (e.g. fact sheet, laminated wallet cards, posters, training materials), a training session to groups of workers, or a presentation on the team’s findings and their recommendations to their union/worker organization.

 National Web Conference